eu-cdse/documentation/APIs/openEO/federation/openeo_federation.md

 It is important to note that there is clear separation of your credits amongst the external providers.
 This means that using an external provider will not lead to a reduction in the free credits supplied by CDSE.

+## Latest news & important announcements {#sec-openeoannounce}

+All providers in the federation will post important information about changes to their service in the openEO category of the forum: [forum](https://forum.dataspace.copernicus.eu/c/openeo), We encourage users to subscribe to this topic to receive important updates via email.
+Important breaking changes are announced here with a lead time of 3 months, allowing users to adjust their workflows if needed.

 ## Getting help

 We encourage users to use the [forum](https://forum.dataspace.copernicus.eu/), a place where service providers and users can meet, to ask questions about the federation.